App-vNext/Polly/README.md

     });
 ```

+If all retries fail, a retry policy rethrows the final exception back to the calling code.

-For more detail see: [Retry policy documentation](https://github.com/App-vNext/Polly/wiki/Retry) on wiki.
+For more depth see also: [Retry policy documentation on wiki](https://github.com/App-vNext/Polly/wiki/Retry).

 ### Circuit Breaker